paladugu82/node-smb-server/lib/backends/rq/README.md

     * (String) _path_: Path of the file to download.
     * (Boolean) _openIfExists_: If true and the file exists, then the backend emits the `openasset` event.
 Default: false.
+    * (Boolean) _force_: If true and the file exists, then the file will be removed and downloaded again.
 * _checkcachesize_: When received, the backend will analyze the current size of the local share.
 If the size exceeds the supplied maximum size then the backend will emit `cachesize`.
   * (Object) _data_: Data for the event.